A - B - C - D - E - F - G - H - I - J - K - L - M - N - O - P - Q - R - S - T - U - V - W - X - Y - Z

 Eight Immortals

 The Eight Immortals from Chinese mythology worshipped by most Chinese.
 They are usually depicted together on a raft crossing the ocean from their home in the Taoist paradise to worship Xi Wangmu, Queen Mother of the West and mother of the Jade Emperor, after attaining their Enlightenment.
 The mother of the supreme god is also the guardian of the Peaches of Immortality, an attribute often accompanying the Eight Immortals (fig.).
 The eight are known by the names: Chung-li Chuan (fig.), Li Tieh-kuai (fig.), Lu Tong-pin (fig.), Chang Kuo Lao (fig.), Ho Hsien-ku (fig.), Lan Tsai-ho (fig.), Han Hsiang Tzu (fig.) and Tsao Kuo-chiu (fig.).
-In iconography, they often hold an attribute for recognition (fig.). each Immortal also has his own mount, either a real, existing animal or an etymological creature (map - fig.).
+In iconography, they often hold an attribute for recognition (fig.).
+Each Immortal also has his own mount, either a real, existing animal or an etymological creature (map - fig.).
 In Chinese called Ba Xian and in Thai known as Pooy Sian, Pa Sian (»Òà«Õ¹), and Paet Sian (á»´à«Õ¹) or Paet Thep (á»´à·¾).
 See also luohan, arahat, and Seven Gods of Fortune.

 Eightfold Path